xiutian/xiutian.github.io/_pages/about.md

 I am currently a Postgraduate student at University of Edinburgh, the Centre for Speech and Technology Research (CSTR).

-Besides NLP, I love stargazing and antiquity history.
+Besides NLP, I love <a href="https://xiutian.github.io/gallery/" target="_blank">photo-taking</a>, swimming, stargazing and antiquity history.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.